3mcloud/gitpyup/README.md

 # gitpyup
-A set of PowerShell scripts to automate deployment of python applications to non-coders.
+A set of PowerShell scripts to automate deployment of python applications

+## use cases
+* non-coders
+* many devices
+* users need to update often

 ## End user usage (developers keep going)
 1. Download 3 files, *.bat, *.yml, *.ps1 All files must be in the same folder and not in a zip.